Marina Raguš: Parliamentarian (2007–12)

 The Radical Party experienced a serious split in late 2008, with several members joining the more moderate Serbian Progressive Party (SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Raguš remained with the Radicals.
-Her public profile was unexpectedly increased in 2009, when she was the only SRS delegate who was not expelled from a particular session of the Serbian parliament.
+Her public profile was unexpectedly increased in April 2009, when she was the only SRS representative not expelled from a particular session of parliament.
 Her performance in the assembly received a favourable response in the Serbia media, including from sources not normally inclined to support the Radicals.

 Raguš was considered a rising star in the Radical Party in this period, but she did not remain in this role for long.
-The ZES-led municipal government that was formed in Voždovac after the 2008 vote was unstable, and a new municipal election was called for June 2009.
+The ZES-led municipal government in Voždovac was unstable, and a new municipal election took place in June 2009.
 Raguš again led the Radical Party's list.
 Weakened by the previous year's split, the party fell to only three mandates.
 This time, she took a seat in the local assembly.
-Post-election negotiations for a municipal government were not successful, and yet another local election was held in December 2009.
+Post-election negotiations for a new municipal government were not successful, and yet another local election took place in December 2009.
 For this campaign, Raguš appeared in the second position on the SRS list.
-The party continued to lose support and fell below the electoral threshold for assembly representation.
-Raguš began withdrawing from SRS activities after this time, amid rumours that she was unhappy with the party's strategy in the local Voždovac campaigns.
+The party continued to lose support and, on this occasion, fell below the electoral threshold for assembly representation.
+Raguš began withdrawing from SRS activities after this time, amid rumours that she was unhappy with the party's strategy in the local campaigns.

-She did not appear on the SRS list for the 2012 Serbian parliamentary election.
+She did not appear on the SRS's list for the 2012 Serbian parliamentary election.
 After the election, she said that she was no longer a member of any party.
-There were rumours that she would cross to the Progressives at this time along with fellow disillusioned Radical Aleksandar Martinović, but this did not occur.
+There were rumours that she would join the Progressives along with fellow disillusioned Radical Aleksandar Martinović, but this did not occur.

+During her time out of politics, she was an advisor for a non-governmental organization called the Institute for the Research of Serbian Suffering in the Twentieth Century.